-Moscow (Russian spelling Moskva) is the capital of the Russian Federation and the administrative center of Central Federal District and of Moskovskaya oblast.
-Moscow is the largest city in Russia and Europe as well as one of the largest cities in the world.
+Moscow (Moskva in Russian) is the capital of Russia, the largest city in Russia and Europe, and one of the largest cities in the world.

-Moscow refers to global cities having great influence on the world due to its high economical level and its population.
-It is an important transportation juncture as well as political, economic, cultural and scientific center of Russia.
+Moscow refers to global cities having a great influence on the world due to its high economic level and population.
+It is the main transport hub in the country, political, economic, cultural, and scientific center of Russia.

 Several matches of FIFA World Cup 2018 will be held in Moscow.

 Moscow is located in the center of the European part of Russia, between the rivers Oka and Volga.
-The climate is moderate continental: heavy frosts and extreme heat are rare, but departures from the norm often happen.
-Moscow is the smallest federal subject of the Russian Federation by land area.
+The climate is moderate continental: heavy frosts and extreme heat are rare.
+The average temperature in January - minus 7.2 degrees Celsius, in July - plus 20.4 degrees Celsius.

-The name of the city, like the names of a lot of cities in the world, is bound with the name of the river Moskva, and it was called this way long before the settlement appeared.
+The name of the city as well as the names of many other cities around the world, is bound with the name of the river it is standing on (the Moskva River).
+The river was called this way long before the settlement appeared.
 It is unknown who named it and what this name means.
-There are 2 versions: Finnio-Ugric and Slavic.
+There are two main versions: Finnio-Ugric and Slavic.

 According to the first one, the word “Moskva” is derived from the Finno-Ugric language group which means “river-bear”.
 The Slavic theory points to the stem “mosk” denoting “marshy” or “moisture, liquid, marshland, dampness”.

 The city is surrounded by 6 airports, 9 railway stations, and 3 river ports.
 Moscow has developed a fabulous metro (subway) system.
 The first stations were built in 1935.

 Moscow is the largest Russian financial center.
 About half of Russian banks are located in Moscow.
 Most of the largest companies are registered and have head offices in Moscow, although their manufactures might be located thousands of km from the city.